This site is optimised for modern web browsers, and does not fully support your version of Internet Explorer.

 Construction Industry Scheme (CIS)

-Those working under the CIS will be treated as self-employed, and therefore two years’ accounts or two years’ HMRC self-assessments (SA302s or Online Tax Calculations) will have to be provided to evidence income.
+Those working under the CIS will be treated as self-employed, and therefore two years’ accounts or two years’ HMRC self-assessments (SA302s or Online Tax Calculations) will have to be provided.

 Every mortgage application with Digital Mortgages will have the legal work for the transaction (known as conveyancing) completed by one of the conveyancing firms who make up Digital Mortgages' residential mortgages legal panel.